 If your employer does not offer a retirement plan, you can open an individual retirement account (IRA).
 If you are self-employed, speak with a financial advisor regarding your options.

-This is your year: Plan, Save and Take Control.
+This is Your Time: Plan, Save and Take Control!

 About the Author